Cosisety/Roblox-Rewind/readme.md

 ### Changelog

-See what's new in [the changelog](https://github.com/Cosisety/Roblox-Rewind/blob/main/changelog.md).
+See what is new in [the changelog](https://github.com/Cosisety/Roblox-Rewind/blob/main/RobloxRewindPUBLIC/CHANGELOG.md).

 ---